victorjoh/twinpin/README.md

 ![twinpin module dependencies](doc/module-dependencies.svg)

 Below [Game] in the graph are:
-* [Match], which manages interations between all objects in a match.
+* [Match], which manages interactions between all objects in a match.
 * [Menu], which can draw a pause menu that can be used to quit the game.
 * [Player], which updates a player's state.
 A player is represented by a circle visually.
 Given the trigger input a player will fire a bullet.